top of page

 These are our pets and not our means of income.

-This is our sweet Annie.
+Below you will find pictures of our sweet Annie.
 She will always hold a special place in our hearts.
 We are saddened that her life was cut short, but we are grateful that she showed us a whole new world of hedgehogs.
 Tonto passed in 2016, leaving a huge hole in our hearts, but we will always be thankful for all the wonderful memories we had with him.

-We know Annie is smiling down on us in hedgehog heaven.
+We know Annie and Tonto are smiling down on us in hedgehog heaven.